iskandartypes/IBM_intro_python/README.md

 # IBM_intro_python
-Jupyter notebooks for IBM/Cognitive Class's Applied Data Science with Python.
+Jupyter notebooks for IBM/Cognitive Class's [Applied Data Science with Python](https://cognitiveclass.ai/learn/data-science-with-python/).
+Sorted by class.

 Mostly kept as a sort of public copy of the notebooks I'm currently scribbling in; I reckon I might as well put 'em up.